PipedreamHQ/docs/docs/notebook/sql/README.md

 # SQL

 Pipedream operates a hosted data warehouse as a [Destination](/notebook/destinations/) you can send events to from a workflow.
-You can run SQL on the data you send here.
+You can run SQL on any JSON data you send here.

 We call this the **Pipedream SQL** Destination.